spree/spree-guides/content/integration/messages/notification_messages.md

 ### Warn

-Use this Message type to indicate that a Service executed successfully but that there may be a potential problem that's worth investigating.
+Use this message type to indicate that a service executed successfully but that there may be a potential problem that's worth investigating.

 ---notification:warn---
 ```json